codepath/android_guides/Starting-Background-Services.md

 ```
 (Note that we need to define `android:process=":remote"` so that the BroadcastReceiver will run in a separate process so that it will continue to stay alive if the app has closed.
 See this [Stack Overflow post](http://stackoverflow.com/questions/4311069/should-i-use-android-process-remote-in-my-receiver) for more details.)

-Finally, we need to actually start the periodic alarm that will trigger the receiver.
-Let's do this in our Activity:
+Finally, we need to actually start the periodic alarm that will trigger the receiver by registering with the Alarm system service.
+Let's setup the recurring alarm in our Activity:

 ```java
 public class MainActivity extends Activity {